jzarc002/rshell/README.md

 -Accepts Command Chaining

---&&: Executes previous and then the latter command if previous is successful
+-*&&: Executes previous and then the latter command if previous is successful

---||: Executes following command only if the previous fails
+-||: Executes following command only if the previous fails

---; : Executes following command no matter what
+-; : Executes following command no matter what*

 -Exits the terminal using the command "exit"